Phoenix and Arizona CRE Capital Allocation 2026

 - The metro is large enough to absorb institutional capital, but not so supply-constrained that investors are forced to buy mediocre product.

 - Arizona's corridor logic matters.
-Tempe, Chandler, North Phoenix, and Casa Grande are not one story, but they reinforce the same manufacturing and infrastructure thesis.
+North Phoenix / Sky Harbor, Chandler / Ocotillo, Casa Grande / I-10, Tempe, Scottsdale, Mesa, Gilbert, and the West Valley are not one story, even when they reinforce the same growth and infrastructure branch.

-- Retail is stronger than the standard Phoenix narrative implies, which broadens the market beyond industrial and apartments.
+- Retail metrics are tighter than the office and industrial vacancy readings in the checked source stack, which broadens the market beyond industrial and apartments.

 Where Discipline Matters